Jovenstriker/MultiprocessingReadingAnalysis/README.md

 ## Background

+My data had two photoplethysmography channels, one device on the big toe and one on the index finger.
+I wanted to have 10 good peaks where both toe data and finger data are "good quality."

 Photoplethysmography sensors give you blood pulse data, which have primary peak, dicrotic notch, and secondary peaks.
 It should be a consistent reading as we are recording pulses.

 However, motion artifacts can severly disrupt the quality of this data, making it unrecognizable to be useful.

-My data had two photoplethysmography channels, one device on the big toe and one on the index finger.
-I wanted to have 10 good peaks where both toe data and finger data are "good quality."
+The finger and toe data should be displaced a little by a phase shift because the sensors were located in different areas from the pulse-beating heart, but it should be a constant phase shift and the overall pulse shapes should be similar for both finger and toe.

 ## Work done